-If your retirement plan offers both traditional (pretax) and Roth contributions, you have two ways to save for retirement.
-Traditional contributions give you a tax break right away, while Roth contributions provide tax advantages later.
+If your retirement plan offers both pretax and Roth contributions, you have two ways to save for retirement.
+Pretax contributions give you a tax break right away, while Roth contributions provide tax advantages later.
 Understanding the difference can help you make confident, informed decisions for your future.

-Traditional: Pay taxes later Roth: Pay taxes now Take home more pay today in exchange for paying taxes on your account when you retire.
+Pretax: Pay taxes later Roth: Pay taxes now Take home more pay today in exchange for paying taxes on your account when you retire.
 Take home less pay today in exchange for not having to pay taxes on your account when you retire.
 Pretax: Pay no taxes now on the money you invest, which lowers your taxable income right away.
 After-tax: Pay taxes now on the money you invest so you can enjoy a tax break later.
 You may pay a penalty if you begin withdrawing money before age 591⁄2.
 You may pay a penalty if you begin withdrawing money before age 591⁄2.
 You can't withdraw funds until they've been in your account for five years.
 In retirement, you'll pay taxes on the money you invested - and on the earnings.
 In retirement, you won't pay taxes on the money you invested - or on the earnings.
-Required minimum distributions that start at age 72 apply to these assets.
-Required minimum distributions that start at age 72 apply to these assets unless they're rolled into a Roth IRA.

-If your employer matches your Roth contributions, the employer match is considered a traditional contribution.
+If your employer matches your Roth contributions, the employer match is considered a pretax contribution.
 You'll have to pay taxes on that portion when it's withdrawn during retirement.